HackYourFuture/Node.js/week3/MAKEME.md

 For the first blank select a random word from `subjects = ["shark", "popcorn", "poison", "fork", "cherry", "toothbrush", "cannon"]`
 For the second blank select a random word from `punchlines = ["watch movie with", "spread some love", "put on cake", "clean toilets", "go to the moon", "achieve world piece", "help people learn programing"]`

-You have to use Handlebars to replace the words.
+Use Handlebars to replace the blanks with a random word.

 Step 1.
 Install and require handlebar (not `express-handlebars`, just `handlebars`)
-Step 2. copy the subjects amd punchlines to javascript
+Step 2. copy the subjects and punchlines to javascript
 Step 3. write code that randomly picks a`subject` and `punchline` Step 4. replace the blanks in `phrase` with the random `subject` and `punchline` using handlebars